 Himmelsbach is known for his social artworks and guerrilla interventions with, for example, his project “A Paper Monument for the Paperless.
 His work is part of the collections of the Sittard-based De Domijnen Museum and the International Institute of Social History in Amsterdam.
 He has exhibited in Berlin, Brussels, Ghent and New York, among other places.
 Recently, Himmelsbach won the Museum Het LAM’s Art Entrepreneur Award.

 A public secret

 What the program does not show the audience is that Himmelsbach began the TV contest as a playful kickoff by appealing to a psychic who said he was in contact with Johannes Vermeer.
-Vermeer explained that the lost work “The Lord Washing His Hands” no longer existed and that the inspiration and resonance of his work in the present time were most important to his quest.
+Vermeer explained that the lost work “A Noble Man Washing His Hands” no longer existed and that the inspiration and resonance of his work in the present time were most important to his quest.
 At this, Himmelsbach decided to portray a status holder with Vermeer’s blessing.